Codecademy/docs/content/cpp/concepts/macros/macros.md

 ## Predefined Macros

-C++ has a number of predefined macros, here's a list of the most prominent ones:
+C++ has a number of predefined macros, including the following:

 - `__DATE__`: Current date formatted as MMM DD YYYY.
 - `__TIME__`: Current time formatted as HH:MM:SS.